 Negative: “Why do you make such bad choices?
 Why can’t you be like your siblings?
 You’re a loser.”

-Positive: “I am learning about alcoholism, and I think I understand why you make the choices you do.
+Positive: “I am learning about alcoholism, and I think I understand why you make your own choices.
 You are a good person, and I’m worried about you.
 I think I know a way to break free of alcohol’s control.
 Let me help you.”

-Negative: “You should go get help before you drink yourself to death.”
+Negative: “You should get help before you drink yourself to death.”

 Positive: “I care and worry about you.
 I want to help you find a solution to this problem.
 You deserve recovery.”

 Positive: “There is nothing to be ashamed of because alcoholism is a brain disease, just like other physical diseases.
 There is a way to heal.”

 Let Them Be Heard